keithbmccall/affirmations/README.md

 - **Accessibility**: Ensuring AI features work for users with different abilities
 - **Privacy**: User-controlled data sharing and local processing where possible
 - **Personalization**: Adaptive interfaces that respond to user preferences and needs
+- **Visual Wellness**: Color-aware interfaces that adapt to user mood and environment

 ### 🚀 Market Positioning